nikitalagrange/nikitalagrange.github.io/content/authors/admin/_index.md

     date_start: 2024-02-01
     date_end: 2025-10-01
     summary: |
-      Analysis of data from student satisfaction surveys in the context of a new pedagogy using an exploratory analysis
+      Analysis of data from student satisfaction survey in the context of a new pedagogy using exploratory analysis
   - position: Teaching Assistant
     company_name: Sorbonne University
     company_url: https://sciences.sorbonne-universite.fr/en